Marvel Animated Features: Ultimate Avengers 2: Rise of the Panther

 Ultimate Avengers 2: Rise of the Panther, is the second film in the series and a sequel to Ultimate Avengers: The Movie, produced by Dong Woo Animation.
 The film was released on August 8, 2006.
-In the film, the Black Panther teams up with the Ultimate Avengers to continue their fight against the aliens when they invade Africa.
+In the film, the Black Panther teams up with the Ultimate Avengers to continue their fight against the Chitauri when they invade Africa.

-Hawkeye, Quicksilver and Scarlet Witch were not in the initial Ultimate Avengers movie and were originally planned to be in the second movie.
-Using Hawkeye as an example, VP of Marvel Studios' Animation Development Craig Kyle did not want him to be a background character but "he's going to matter" if he appears.
+Hawkeye, Quicksilver, and Scarlet Witch were not in the initial Ultimate Avengers film and were originally planned to be in the sequel.
+Using Hawkeye as an example, Marvel Animation vice president Craig Kyle did not want him to be a background character, but stated that "he's going to matter" if he appeared.

 The Invincible Iron Man

 The Invincible Iron Man is the third film in the series and is based on the classic Marvel Universe version by Stan Lee and Jack Kirby.
 The film was produced by Starburst Entertainment and was released on January 23, 2007.
 Marc Worden returns as Tony Stark/Iron Man from the Ultimate Avengers films.
 In The Invincible Iron Man, Tony Stark, billionaire manufacturer, finds a lost Chinese city where he accidentally unleashes an evil powerful force.
-Stark creates his armor to become Iron Man and defeat the malevolent being.
+Stark creates a powerful weaponized combat armor to become Iron Man and defeat the Mandarin.

 Doctor Strange: The Sorcerer Supreme

-Doctor Strange: The Sorcerer Supreme (with the on-screen title of Doctor Strange) is the fourth film in the series and is based on the character of the same name by Stan Lee and Steve Ditko, separate from the Ultimate Avengers universe.
+Doctor Strange: The Sorcerer Supreme (titled on-screen as Doctor Strange) is the fourth film in the series and is based on the character of the same name by Stan Lee and Steve Ditko, separate from the Ultimate Avengers universe.
 The film was released on August 14, 2007, and was nominated for "Best Home Entertainment Production" of 2007 for the 35th Annual Annie Awards.
-Doctor Strange: The Sorcerer Supreme tells the story of Dr. Stephen Strange, a bitter and arrogant neurosurgeon who falls victim to a car crash that injures the nerves in his hands, such that he can no longer perform surgery.
-Looking for a cure, he instead finds a different and higher pursuit as the new Sorcerer Supreme, the top master of the mystical arts.
+Doctor Strange: The Sorcerer Supreme tells the story of Stephen Strange, a bitter and arrogant neurosurgeon who falls victim to a car crash that injures the nerves in his hands, such that he can no longer perform surgery.
+Looking for a cure, Strange instead finds a different and higher pursuit as the new Sorcerer Supreme, master of the mystical arts.